ncatlab/nlab-content/pages/17497.md

 and hence by the universal property of the factorization through the derived functor, there exists a unique natural isomorphism $\alpha^L$ such as to make this composite of natural isomorphisms equal to the one shown on the right.
 Hence the [[pentagon identity]] satisfied by $\alpha$ implies a pentagon identity for $\alpha^L$, and so $\alpha^L$ is an [[associator]] for $\otimes^L$.

-Moreover, this equation of natural isomorphisms says that on components the following [[commuting diagram|diagram commutes]]
+Moreover, this equality of natural isomorphisms says that on components the following [[commuting diagram|diagram commutes]]

 $$
   \array{